aleshaleksey/fansys23/10-conditions-types.md

 A blinded character cannot perceive visual input:
   - It cannot use [WIS] based skills based on sight.
   - It had disadvantage on [DEX] based skills.
-  - All targets have full concealment (5/6 miss chance) from you for the sake of targeted attacks.
+  - All targets have full concealment (4/6 miss chance for close (melee) and 5/6 miss chance for ranged) from you for the sake of targeted attacks.
 Ranged attacks beyond 60ft are also at disadvantage.
   - It has disadvantage on [WIS] and [DEX] based saves.

 #### Charmed